3 Days Trip to San Diego, California

-I wanted to go visit Cabrillo National Monument but it was closed that specific day.
-I stopped at the Fort Rosecrans National Cemetery which is a national military cemetery in San Diego overlooking the Pacific.
+Cabrillo National Monument was on my list but it was closed that specific day.
+Instead I stopped at the Fort Rosecrans National Cemetery which is a national military cemetery in San Diego overlooking the Pacific.
 I walked in this beautiful and well maintained cemetery to listen to the quiet of the fallen but not forgotten.

 Balboa Park is a historic urban park in San Diego filled with activities and can consume a whole day to explore.
 There is so much to explore in this amazing park.
 I spent a whole afternoon walking the beautiful paths.
 San Diego zoo is also located in this park.
 The architecture is also incredible in this park.
 There are restaurants and cafes to grab a bite.
 This has to be one of my favorite spots in San Diego and highly recommended for anyone visiting San Diego.